chrisryda/adblock25/README.md

  * Python 3.11 or greater
  * Packages from the `requirements.txt` file.
  * Tor proxy
- * The mitmproxy CA certificate installed on the Waydroid-device
+ * The mitmproxy CA certificate installed on the Waydroid device

 ### Install packages using pip
 Run the following command in the root directory of the repository.